ashu305/Assignment-Checker-Frontend/README.md

 This is a simple web application where you can check your answers for the corresponding question givin by the dbms faculty!!

+# Want to see the app in action
+- clone the project to your local machine.
-# use  `npm start`
+- use  `npm install` to install the required dependencies

-You can clone the project and  to see the application in action by typing npm start in the terminal
+- use  `npm start` to to see the app in action